wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/general/user-overview.md

 ---

 This reference will help you understand how the User entity works in this template.
-This includes the user roles, subscription tiers and statuses, and how to authorize access to certain pages and components.
+This includes the user roles, subscription plans and statuses, and how to authorize access to certain pages and components.

 ## User Entity